Me Against the Music: Release and reception

-Live performances
+Live performances and usage in media

 Spears performed "Me Against the Music" for the first time at the 2003 NFL Kickoff Live on September 4, 2003, at the National Mall.
 She sported a shoulder-length blond wig and was dressed in black football pants, a black-and-white referee halter top and boots from Reebok.
 The performance segued into a medley of "...Baby One More Time" and "I'm a Slave 4 U", which included pyrotechnics.
 Her outfit was later auctioned off to benefit the Britney Spears Foundation.
 On September 14, 2003, Spears played a surprise concert at Rain Nightclub in the Palms Casino Resort, and "Me Against the Music" was the first song in the set.
 On October 18, 2003, the song was performed by Spears during the twenty-ninth season episode of Saturday Night Live hosted by Halle Berry.
 William Shaw of Blender stated, "Dancing and singing, Spears is in her element.
 She drips song-and-dance confidence.
 Within a few seconds, her shiny hat falls off, sending her blond hair everywhere, but Spears doesn't miss a step.
 When it comes to Madonna's verse, she can't help mouthing along to the words."
 Spears opened the 2003 American Music Awards telecast with a performance of "Me Against the Music".
 She floated down on a wire from the rafters in a gold overcoat, which she quickly shed to reveal a pink bustier, black vinyl thigh-high boots and black hot pants.
 She was accompanied by a troupe of brightly dressed faux punk rock dancers and a dizzying set that featured shooting flames, Vegas-style neon signs and a massive video screen.